 Can a Group B Strep positive (GBS+) mom use placenta capsules?
 In short, it depends on the type of preparation method used.

-This is a 10-minute streamline writing, more about them here.
+This is a 10-minute streamline writing, more about that here.

 I have always taken time to be with myself.
-I find getting away to be therapeutic, kind of my own walkabouts if you will.
-Where I just go, get in my car when the weather is right and the kids are cared for.
-I often don’t have a destination but will drive with the adventure of moving to wherever it feels right to go.
-Keeps me in the moment when I return to a more predictable way of living, where days are scheduled in days ahead and every morning feels the same.
+I find getting away to be therapeutic, kind of a walkabout if you will.
+Where I get in my car when weather is right and kids are cared for.
+I don’t have a destination and drive with adventure of moving to where feels right to go.
+Keeps me in the moment when I return to “home life”, a more predictable way of living with days that are scheduled and mornings that feel the same.

 By Gina Bullard

 At first glance it’s hard to tell if Tara Carpenter is a chef or a medical examiner.
 She’s actually a certified placenta encapsulation specialist.

 Carpenter turns a woman’s placenta into pills — post birth.
 “I’ve got a nutritional background which brought me to this work,” she said.
 The placenta contains iron, hormones, protein, B vitamins, and other nutrients to support new moms.

 Carpenter — who started the business, Happy Bellies, believes that new moms can recover from births faster by eating their own placenta made into pills.

 Posted by The Bridge on February 7, 2013, News & Features